Your thoughts on Swiss neutrality

 Some say Switzerland is no longer neutral, others say Swiss neutrality hasn’t changed for centuries.
+We asked and you answered - here are some contributions from our online debate.

 The fact is that few things about Switzerland are more misunderstood than its neutrality.
-It is a mixture of rigid legal norms and flexible policy, which remains the same in essence, but its form adapts to the spirit of the times.
+Swiss neutrality is a mixture of rigid legal norms and flexible policy, which has basically remained the same but has adapted to the times.
+But what future does the Swiss neutrality model have?

-We have been following neutrality as journalists from the very beginning – read more on our website.
-What future does the Swiss neutrality model have?
-We asked, you answered – here are some contributions from our debate.

 External Content